 John Bradburne - adventurer into pilgrim

 John Bradburne (1921–1979) lived an extraordinary life.
 He was a reluctant hero of the Second World War, a pilgrim and a hermit, a poet and a musician, a joker and a mystic, and a theologian.
-After many years travelling and searching, he found the place that God wanted him to be – living alongside men and women suffering with leprosy in Mutemwa, Zimbabwe, a place he helped transform into a community of peace, joy and love.
+After many years travelling and searching, he found the place that God wanted him to be – living alongside men and women suffering with leprosy in Mutemwa, Rhodesia (now known as Zimbabwe), a place he helped transform into a community of peace, joy and love.
 Soon after his arrival, in 1962, he confided to a Franciscan priest that he had three wishes: to serve leprosy patients, to die a martyr, and to be buried in the habit of St Francis.

 The single-minded loving care he gave the residents eventually brought him into conflict with the management committee.
 He refused to put number tags around the patients necks and reduce their already small diet, so he was sacked.
 He then lived in a prefab tin hut, lacking water and sanitation, just outside the leprosy compound.
 From there he continued to help the leprosy patients as much as he could.